The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 Predictable:

-Delivers uncompressed signals with minimal latency through dedicated, purpose-built hardware.
+delivers uncompressed signals with minimal latency through dedicated, purpose-built hardware.

 Optimized:

-Balances performance and flexibility using modern codecs, networking, and software optimization.
+balances performance and flexibility using modern codecs, networking, and software optimization.

 9. Total Cost of Ownership (TCO)